smply-gd/google-analytics/README.md

 outbound links and downloads tracking.
 It also includes the opt-out snippet and you can provide an opt-out link by just adding a certain class to it.

+## Installation
+Install via npm `npm install @smplygd/google-analytics --save`.
+There are no dependencies (except the Analytics script of course), just plain vanilla javascript.

 ## Usage
 1. Add the Google Analytics script to the footer of your page:
 ```html